-Dysgeusia or parageusia refers to a metallic taste even though nothing is in the mouth.
+Dysgeusia or parageusia refers to a metallic (or funny) taste even though nothing is in the mouth.
 It can sometimes occur with fatigue.
-Reasons include medication use, hay fever, pregnancy, kidney failure, and more
+Causes include medication use, hay fever, pregnancy, kidney failure, and more.

-A metallic taste by itself may be due to poor oral health.
+A metallic, or funny, taste by itself may be due to poor oral health.
 When a person has both a metallic taste and fatigue, the possible causes can range from medication side effects to more serious underlying medical problems, such as kidney disease.

 Hay fever